Server tuning

 , will take longer before they become active (or will never do so, if

 revalidation is disabled completely).
-Lengthening also increases the likelihood of transient Server and application upgrade problems.
+Lengthening also increases the likelihood of transient server and application upgrade problems.
 It also prevents the proper toggling of maintenance mode.

 Warning